Homefront: The Revolution – A Comprehensive Review of the Game’s Map Design

 1.1 Setting and Context

-The game’s map is set in a grim, war-torn Philadelphia, where players assume the role of Ethan Brady, a member of the resistance movement fighting against the Korean People’s Army (KPA).
-The city is divided into several zones, each with its unique challenges, atmosphere, and objectives.
-The map serves as both a battlefield and a narrative device, reflecting the dire state of the city under occupation.
+The game’s map unfurls in a bleak and war-torn Philadelphia, where one assumes the role of Ethan Brady, a resistance member fighting against the Korean People’s Army (KPA).
+The city divides into several zones with differing challenges, atmospheres, and objectives.
+Thus, the map functions as both a battleground and a narrative device, portraying the desperate state of the city under occupation.

 1.2 Open-World Structure